dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

         **Contingency Table counts for Probabilistic forecasts**

         From MET tools:
-            - point-stat
+            - Point-Stat
-            - grid-stat
+            - Grid-Stat
-            - ensemble_stat
+            - Ensemble-Stat

         Used by the following METplotpy plot types:
             - ROC diagram (Receiver Operator Curve)